junk-trash-garabge/staging/docs/BR.md

 #### 7.1.6.1 Reserved Certificate Policy Identifiers

-The following Certificate Policy identifiers are reserved for use by CAs as an optional means of asserting that a Certificate complies with these Requirements.
+The following Certificate Policy identifiers are reserved for use by CAs as a means of asserting that a Certificate complies with these Requirements.
+Assertion of a Reserved Certificate Policy Identifier is required where specified by the applicable Certificate Profile.

 `{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1)} (2.23.140.1.2.1)`